MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab4_Create_flow.md

 We only want to send a notification for high-priority requests.
 Add a condition to check the priority value.

-1. Select the Newley added condition, and configure as follows:
+1. Select the newly added condition, and configure as follows:
     -   In the left box, click in the field and select **Priority** (from Dynamic content – this comes from the trigger output).
     -   Set the operator to is equal to.
     -   In the right box, type the value for High (this is typically the numeric value of the choice — you may need to enter the integer value, such as 3, depending on your choice setup).
 Repeat by adding an Or condition for Urgent.